Amanda Cerny Shows Off Incredible Legs And Thighs In New Pic

 YouTube sensation and former Playboy bunny Amanda Cerny never hesitates to show off her amazing body on Instagram.
 However, she hasn’t been actively posting her pics lately because the model is quite busy these days.
-But upon fans’ insistence and request, she took to her account on Saturday and posted a beautiful photo of herself which left her everyone’s jaws dropped.
+But upon fans’ insistence and request, she took to her account on Saturday and posted a beautiful photo of herself which left everyone’s jaws dropped.

 In the snap, the 27-year-old model could be seen donning a printed royal blue, t-shirt dress while leaning against a wall and hugging her knees to strike a pose.
 In the process, the model put her well-toned legs and thighs on full display to tease her fans.